How To Successfully Switch Banks

 Branch locations

 Is it important for you to be able to visit the bank in person?
-Make sure that the bank has locations in areas that will be important to you, such as near your home and work.
+If so, make sure the bank has convenient locations, such as near your home or work.
 Your choices will now shrink to brick-and-mortar banks.

 Online banking features